HomeLearning Center › KSt Values Explained

 Your dust collection system might be protecting you from exactly the wrong thing.
+Whether you’ve got the right protection comes down to your dust’s KSt value — and most facilities don’t actually know theirs.

 Here’s why: explosion protection engineering isn’t about whether your dust is combustible.
 It’s about how violently it explodes.
 A wood shop and an aluminum grinding facility both need explosion protection — but the engineering is completely different.
 Design one facility’s system for the other and you’ve created a compliance gap that gets people killed.

 What Is a KSt Value?
+(Technical Definition)

 KSt is derived from the cubic law:

-KSt = (dP/dt)max × V^(1/3)
+KSt = (dP/dt)max × V1/3

 Where (dP/dt)max is the maximum pressure rise rate in a test vessel of volume V. Normalizing by vessel volume allows comparison across different test setups.
 The resulting value is material-specific — it tells you something real about your dust, not just about the test conditions.